isabella232/dtm.en/help/using/tools-reference/target.md

 ![](assets/target_library.png)

 * Load Adobe Target Library synchronously
-  This option ensures the [!DNL at.js] or [!DNL mbox.js] code is loaded synchronously in the `<head>` section.
+  This option ensures the `at.js` or `mbox.js` code is loaded synchronously in the `<head>` section.
 It is generally recommended that you leave this option enabled.
 It is an [!DNL Adobe Target] best practice to load the code in this way.
 * Code Configuration
-  **Managed by Adobe:** (mbox.js only) This option is equivalent to the Automatic configuration method available when creating the tool.
-This option loads the [!DNL mbox.js] code directly from Adobe.
+  **Managed by Adobe:** (`mbox.js` only) This option is equivalent to the Automatic configuration method available when creating the tool.
+This option loads the `mbox.js` code directly from Adobe.
   This feature optimizes the configuration process when using a manual method, because no more copying or pasting from the [!DNL Adobe Target] admin console is required.
    * You must be logged in via Experience Cloud or have provided the appropriate [Client Code](../tools-reference/target.md#section_957AFF495DC04E548D0084C0F3063DBF) for this option to be available.
-   * Clicking **[!UICONTROL Check for Updates]** automatically checks for new versions of the [!DNL mbox.js] code within your associated [!DNL Adobe Target] account.
+   * Clicking **[!UICONTROL Check for Updates]** automatically checks for new versions of the `mbox.js` code within your associated [!DNL Adobe Target] account.
 If a new version is identified, you have the option to use it or retain the current version.

-  **Custom:** You can manually configure the [!DNL at.js] or [!DNL mbox.js] code.
+  **Custom:** You can manually configure the `at.js` or `mbox.js` code.
 Two methods are available to manually host the code in Dynamic Tag Management:

     * **In DTM:** Click **[!UICONTROL Edit Code]** and paste the code in the editor.
-If you were using *`Managed by Adobe`* and switch to *`custom`*, the editor automatically populates with your [!DNL mbox.js] code.
-You can replace this with the content of the [!DNL at.js] library.
+If you were using `Managed by Adobe` and switch to `custom`, the editor automatically populates with your `mbox.js` code.
+You can replace this with the content of the  `at.js` library.
-    * **At URL:** If your [!DNL at.js] or [!DNL mbox.js] is configured as desired, you can provide the URL to the file.
+    * **At URL:** If your `at.js` or `mbox.js` is configured as desired, you can provide the URL to the file.
 Dynamic Tag Management consumes it for use in the [!DNL Adobe Target] tool.

-## Global parameters - Adobe Target {#concept_0946C2AAB8044A9297FF498DB7157F42}
+## Global parameters - Adobe Target

 Descriptions of the fields and options in the Global Parameters settings in Dynamic Tag Management for an Adobe Target Tool.